Cpl Christopher Van etten

 Medically retired in June 2013, Christopher stays active by playing wheelchair lacrosse, monoskiing and riding his motorcycle.
 In summer 2016, Christopher modeled for Jockey’s Show ‘Em What’s Underneath campaign.

-Christopher is currently going to school for business and would also like to start a family someday.
+Christopher is currently going to school for business and would like to start a family someday with his wife Samantha.
 An adapted home from Homes For Our Troops customized to his injuries will help with these goals, and with daily living.
 When Chris is home, he frequently relies on his wheelchair, which can make navigation difficult.
 The new home’s open floor plan, roll-under sinks and pull-down shelves will make it easier for him to cook for himself, and a roll-in shower will allow him to bathe safely.
 Christopher is passionate about fitness and hopes to open his own gym, one where he can offer specialized exercise training to those who are injured.
-Living in a mortgage-free home is one additional benefit that will allow him to fulfill this dream.
-He and his fiancee Samantha Yovandich are planning an April 2017 wedding.
+Living in a specially adapted custom home is one additional benefit that will allow him to fulfill this dream.

 Originally from Illinois, Chris is choosing to live in Southern California.